mhakman/osx-cocoa-odbc/readme.markdown

 #Unit tests#

-Unit tests expect data source 'testdb", username 'root' and no password.
-You can change this in method connect in OdbcTests class.
-Change the line reading:

-    [self->connection connect : @"testdb" user : @"sysadem" password : @"secret";
+When run the unit tests it asks (on the console) for data source name, username, and password.
+If the information is invalid then an error message is shown and no tests are performed.

-The tests will create table named 'testtab' in the data source.
-This table will be removed after the tests are done.
+The tests will create tables named 'BOOK', 'AUTHOR', 'BOOKAUTHORS' 'COREDATAENTITY', and 'TESTTAB' in the data source.
+The tables should be removed after the tests.
+In the database you should create a special user for running the tests.

 # Tasks to be performed #

-In order to build, test and run the software you can follow the list below:
+In order to build, test and run this software you can follow the list below:

-1. Download and install XCode from Apple AppStore.
+1. Upgrade Mac OS X to at least version 10.9.1 using AppStore.
 It is free of charge.
-2. Download and install iOdbc framework from http://www.iodbc.org .
+1. Upgrade or install XCode at least version 5.0.2 using AppStore.
 It is free of charge.
-3. Dowload and install Git from http://git-scm.com/ .
+2. Download and install iODBC framework at least version 3.52 from http://www.iodbc.org.
 It is free of charge.
+3. If you want to use Git then dowload and install it from http://git-scm.com.
+It is free of charge.
-4. Clone this repository into an empty directory.
+4. Clone (using Git) or unpack (not using Git) this repository into an empty directory.
 This will result in an XCode project directory.
+It is free of charge.
 5. Now you should be able to open the project in XCode and build the targets.
 6. Dowload a database manager with ODBC driver and client tools.
 7. Use client tools to create a database.